Dunchead/ai-safety/README.md

 -   Share key resources and potential solutions
 -   Provide a space for community collaboration that is not driven by economic incentives

-## Contributions welcome
+## Please contribute!

-Contributions are welcome for any of the following:
+This is a collaborative project and a work in progress.
+We encourage contributions for any of the following:

 -   Additional risks/challenges
 -   Suggested solutions